raspberrypilearning/rpi-python-detect-distance/en/step_1.md

 	print(ultrasonic.distance)
 	```

-- You can also wait for an object to come into range, or out of range.
+- You can also wait for an object to come into range, or go out of range.

 	```python
 	ultrasonic.wait_for_in_range()
 	ultrasonic.wait_for_out_of_range()
 	```

-- And you can call a specific function whenever an object comes into range, or out of range.
+- And you can call a specific function whenever an object comes into range, or goes out of range.

 ```python
 def do_thing():